Company culture is not what you read on the website. It is what the employees tell their friends.

 Workplace culture is not just about the benefits and fun.
 Efficiency, satisfaction and growth are largely affected by the culture, environment, and hierarchy.
 Have processes and operating models that are result-oriented.
 Focus on long-term solutions and ensure the people are recognized for the work.

 Based on the size of employees and budget restrictions, you can find the perfect package for employee benefits.
-The common benefits are health insurance, and paid time offs.
-You can also choose if you want to employ mental wellness programs or give allowances.
+The common benefits are group health insurance, and paid time offs.
+You can also choose if you want to give health and wellness programs for employees, give allowances to upskill employees, pursue a hobby etc.